WeihangGuo/Grasp-Anything/README.md

 ## Important Notice:

-All imports should be updated from relative imports to absolute imports.
-However, not all files have been modified yet.

 If you encounter a ModuleNotFoundError when using the package, please ensure that the necessary imports have been updated accordingly.
 This is the repository of the paper "Grasp-Anything: Large-scale Grasp Dataset from Foundation Models"